AttapongSangphet/swu-ds525/capstone-project/README.md

 ## Create Data Warehouse, AWS Redshift
 AWS Redshift will be used as data warehouse for tranfroming raw data from data lake, AWS S3, to another tables that we need in AWS Redshift.
+Because of AWS Redshift is based on PostgreSQL that is friendly for new users.
+Furthermore, it is a columnar database which is suitable for data transformation and analytics.

 Same as the connection of AWS S3, We must use specific endpoint of Redshift cluster, password, database name, username and port number for connecting to AWS Redshift.